 The bioluminescent light from a glow worm is as bright as an LED, and if you hold it close, even bright enough to read with.
 We were fascinated to discover that during World War I, soldiers in the trenches would use glow-worms to read maps, letters, and orders.
 The light was bright enough for them to see with, but not as bright as a lantern, which would have given away their position.

 The glow-worm’s contribution to the war is commemorated on the Animals in War memorial in Hyde Park, London.
 And the BBC have some great resources on animals in wartime generally, including this rather hilarious War Horse trailer spoof, staring our favourite glowing insect: War Warm.

-The British glow-worm life cycle
+The British glow worm Lampyris noctiluca life cycle

 British glow-worm adult females lay about 100 eggs at a time – each only a millimetre in size.
 When those eggs hatch, the glow-worm larva are only 5mm big.
 It takes another two or three years for them to reach full size, hunting down slugs and snails for food and moulting too-tight skins along the way.

 Then, in the space of a few weeks, they pupate (just like butterflies), and emerge as adult glow worms.
 They do their mating dance, lay their eggs, then die, and the cycle begins all over again.